microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulkpoweron.md

 ---
 title: "cloudPcBulkPowerOn resource type"
-description: "Defines the entity for performing bulk power on the action with executeAction API.
-Only Cloud PC IDs are the input parameter for bulk power on the action."
+description: "Defines the entity for performing a bulk power-on action with the executeAction API.
+Only Cloud PC IDs are the input parameter for bulk power on action."
 author: "Guoan-Tang"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"